Regatta Frequently Asked Questions

 Race Day Emotions

-- Regardless of how the race went there are times when an athlete will need to vent or express themselves immediately after a race.
+Regardless of how the race went there are times when an athlete will need to vent or express themselves immediately after a race.

-- If your athlete is particularly upset after a race this is a good time to take a moment.
-You can revisit with your athlete once they have had a little time to process and then follow up with a coach after race day if you need to.
+If follow up is needed please refrain from pulling aside a coach until after race day if you need to.
 Unless it is an immediate health or safety concern it is important to let the coaches continue running the regatta for the other rowers on the team.